christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

 The `data.table` is an enhanced alternative to R’s default `data.frame` or `tibble` from the tidyverse to handle tabular data.
 The reason it’s so popular is because it allows you to do blazing fast data manipulations  (see <a href="https://github.com/Rdatatable/data.table/wiki/Benchmarks-%3A-Grouping" target="_blank">benchmarks</a> on up to two billion rows).
 This package is being used in different fields such as finance and genomics and is especially useful for those of you that are working with large data sets (for example, 1GB to 100GB in RAM).
 Though `data.table` provides a slightly different syntax from the regular R `data.frame`, it is quite intuitive.

-The next section will explain you the fundamental syntax of `data.table` and the structure behind it.
+The next sections will explain you the fundamental syntax of `data.table` and the structure behind it.
 All the core data manipulation functions of `data.table`, in what scenarios they are used and how to use it, with some advanced tricks and tips as well.

+***

+#### First steps

 **1. Installation**

 You can install and load the `data.table` package like every other package.

+***

 **2. Importing data**